luomus/laji-api/breaking-changes.md

 > - **array of strings**: Filters by multiple string values using an "OR" operator.
 The exclamation mark (!) syntax is also supported.
 >
 >
-> Example for syntax:
+> Examples:
 >
 > ```
 > {
 >   "species": true,                               // Matches taxa that have "species": true
+>   "informalTaxonGroups": "MVL.1",                // Matches taxa with informalTaxonGoup MVL.1
->   "informalTaxonGroups": "MVL.1,!MVL.2",         // Matches taxa with informalTaxonGoup MVL.1 but not MVL.2
+>   "informalTaxonGroups": ["MVL.1","!MVL.2"],     // Matches taxa with informalTaxonGoup MVL.1 but not MVL.2
 >   "multimedia.author": "somebody",               // Matches taxa with any multimedia item having author "somebody"
->   "taxonRank": ["MX.genus", "MX.subGenus"]       // Matches taxa that are of rank genus or sub-genus
+>   "taxonRank": ["MX.genus", "MX.subGenus"],      // Matches taxa that are of rank genus or sub-genus
 >   "secureLevel": "!MX.secureLevelNoShow"         // Matches everything but taxa with MX.secureLevelNoShow
 > }
 > ```